 Yes, an unmarried couple can buy a house together.
-You don’t have to be married to another person to buy a house with them or even to get a joint mortgage.
-Before agreeing to the loan, however, you may want to research some of the factors to consider when buying a home as an unmarried couple to make sure you’re getting the best deal when applying individually or for a joint mortgage.
+You don't have to be married to another person to buy a house with them or get a joint mortgage.
+However, there are some factors to consider when buying a home as an unmarried couple that you’ll want to research to make sure you're getting the best deal when applying individually or for a joint mortgage.

 The Bottom Line

-If you’re looking to buy a home, with or without another party, check out our guide to getting the best mortgage rate.
+If you're looking to buy a home, with or without another party, you can apply today for approval from Rocket Mortgage®.

 Viewing 1 - 3 of 3